Frequently Asked Questions

 Technical Specifications for Andorran SMS

-Andorra's SMS infrastructure adheres to the standardized framework defined by ITU-T Recommendation E.212.
-This ensures interoperability with global telecommunications systems.
-The system utilizes the Mobile Country Code (MCC) 213, paired with carrier-specific Mobile Network Codes (MNC), to create unique network identifiers.
-This precise configuration enables accurate message routing and delivery tracking within Andorra's telecommunications network.
-Think of it like an address system for mobile messages, ensuring they reach the correct destination.
+Andorra's SMS infrastructure adheres to ITU-T Recommendation E.212 (last updated per ITU operational bulletins through 2024).
+The system uses Mobile Country Code (MCC) 213, paired with carrier-specific Mobile Network Codes (MNC), to create unique network identifiers.
+This configuration enables accurate message routing and delivery tracking within Andorra's telecommunications network.

 Implementation Example